-Today we are celebrating National Sock Monkey Day!
+Today we are celebrating National Monkey Day!
+And we are featuring the Sock Monkey!
 There is something about those cute little stuffed monkeys that keeps them just as popular today as they were years ago.
 So why not celebrate their existence with a fun daily holiday?

 It is believed that sock monkeys originated during the Great Depression when money was scarce and folks could not afford ready-made toys.
 Being resourceful and creative, moms started making stuffed monkeys from socks.